matrix-org/matrix.org/partials/podcasts/matrix_live.md

 ## Matrix Live

-Every Friday we release a new episode of Matrix Live, to talk about the status of Matrix, whaat's happening in the ecosystem and more.
+Every Friday we release a new episode of Matrix Live, to talk about the status of Matrix, what's happening in the ecosystem and more.
 If you're interested in **following the development of the protocol, what actors of the Matrix ecosystem are working on, or if you want to have a glimpse at the new features coming in your favourite Matrix clients**, Matrix Live is for you!